sodgeit/CMake-SBOM-Builder/readme.md

   - This field is optional in the SPDX specification, and can be omitted.
   - Used to specify the original creator of the package.
   - In the use case of this project, the PackageOriginator is unlikely to be a different entity than the Supplier of the Package.
   - We base this on the assumption that whoever uses this project, uses it to generate a SBOM for a package they are building.
-In this case, the supplier mentioned in the `SUPPLIER` is also the initial distributor of the package.
+In this case, the supplier mentioned in `SUPPLIER` is also the initial distributor of the package.
-- `PackageChecksum` (spdx clause 7.10)
+- `PackageSourceInfo:` (spdx clause 7.12)
   - This field is optional in the SPDX specification, and can be omitted.
-  - Used to specify checksums of the package.
+  - Used to record any relevant background information about the origin of the package.
-  - Not yet implemented.
+  - That does not apply to a package that is built by the creator of the SBOM.
 - `PackageLicenseComments` (spdx clause 7.16)
+  - This field is optional in the SPDX specification, and can be omitted.
+  - Used to record any additional information that went in to arriving at the concluded license.
+- `PackageComment` (spdx clause 7.20)
+  - SBOM-Builder adds a comment describing the build configuration.
+This comment is not customizable.
+- `Created` (spdx clause 6.9)
+  - This field is required by the SPDX specification, and autogenerated when the sbom is generated.
+- `ReleaseDate` & `BuildDate` (spdx clause 7.25 & 7.24)
+  - These fields are optional in the SPDX specification, and can be omitted.
+  - The SBOM-Builder adds the current date and time to both fields automatically.
+Both fields are set to the same value.
+  - Nowadays, most projects use a release pipeline, where everything is generated from scratch for each release.
+In this case, the release date and build date are the same.
-  - Not yet implemented.
+- ***Not yet implemented.***
+  - `PackageChecksum` (spdx clause 7.10)
+  - `ExternalRef` (spdx clause 7.21)
+  - `ExternalRefComment` (spdx clause 7.22)
+  - `PackageAttributionText` (spdx clause 7.23)
+  - `ValidUnitlDate` (spdx clause 7.27)

 ### `sbom_add_file`